WPCD-Workflows/documentation/source/old/isip/public/xml/isip_fc2k_cpp.rst

 ==========================================

-This document is based on material provided by Yann Frauel and describes how to make your C++ code ITM compliant and how to turn it into a Kepler actor.
+This document is based on material provided by Yann Frauel and describes how to make your C++ code EU-IM compliant and how to turn it into a Kepler actor.

 Adapt your C++ function